bemble/Hackintosh-NUC9I7QNX-OpenCore/README.md

 # Hackintosh NUC9I7QNX OpenCore

 > I love Mac OS and I use it for years.
-I could buy a Mac Mini M1, but I cannot buy an unrepairable and unupgradable desktop computer.
+I could buy a Mac Mini M1, but I wont buy an unrepairable and unupgradable desktop computer.
 I expect durable computers, as much as I can.

 ![About](about.png)